njau-steven/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to diplay file type
+Script to copy HTML files